 The pressure to be white does not only affect women.
-“There is a range of products and services aimed at men who are interested in becoming paler”.
-There are fairness cream to fix skin tones but ain’t no one got cream for regressive mindsets.
+“There is a range of products and services aimed at men who are interested in becoming paler.”
+There are fairness creams to fix skin tones but ain’t no one got cream for regressive mindsets.

 Standard Of Beauty

-In my opinion, our obsession with a light skin tone stems from the fact that we were ruled by the white race which was considered a supreme authority.
-This would explain why the stigma surrounding dark people isn’t only specific to Pakistanis, as Indians and Bengalis share an equivalent obsession.
+In my opinion, our obsession with a light skin tone stems from the fact that we were ruled by the white race, which was considered a supreme authority.
+This would explain why dark people’s stigma isn’t only specific to Pakistanis, as Indians and Bengalis share an equivalent obsession.

-To be very honest fairness creams do nothing “FAIR” for skins, being dark is not a flaw or unjust or something that needs to be fixed.
-We should stop pushing people to be the ” fairest ” versions of themselves instead to be the BEST version of themselves.
+Fairness creams do nothing “FAIR” for skins; being dark is not a flaw or unjust or something that needs to be fixed.
+We should stop pushing people to be the ” fairest ” versions of themselves instead of being the BEST version.
 This preference for white skin is reinforced via the media: television, magazines, and billboards.
 Pharmacies stock an array of skin-whitening creams; some even promise to lighten the color of the foremost intimate body areas, such as nipples or armpits.

 India is an example of a society where the social classes are almost entirely defined by skin color.
-It still rules a system of castes where the higher ones belong to the people with whiter skin, while the lowest ones belong to the dark-skinned people, culminating with the existence of the caste of the untouchables who are the people with the darkest skin.
-Similar groups of people treated in similar ways, also defined by skin color to define their place in the society, can also be found in Nepal, Pakistan, Bangladesh, Sri Lanka, and throughout South East Asia.
+It still rules a system of castes where the higher ones belong to the people with whiter skin.
+In contrast, the lowest ones belong to the dark-skinned people, culminating with the untouchables’ caste, who are the people with the darkest skin.
+Similar groups of people treated in similar ways, also defined by skin color to define their place in the society, can also be found in Nepal, Pakistan, Bangladesh, Sri Lanka, and South East Asia.

 Dark Is Beautiful

-The need of the hour is that we should embrace every little bit ourselves we should take the power in our own hands.
-They will never make room for us, we have to shove ourselves in. work on our inner selves make it beautiful wear your skin with pride this is what nature has designed for you and nature is known for making no mistakes.
-Trust me, You’re beautiful just the way you are.
+The need of the hour is to embrace every little bit ourselves; we should take power into our own hands.
+They will never make room for us; we have to shove ourselves in. work on our inner selves, make it beautiful, wear our skin with pride; this is what nature has designed for you, and nature is known for making no mistakes.
+Trust me; You’re beautiful just the way you are.

 Thank you for reading!